Australian Association of Bush Regenerators (AABR)

 Develop sustaining partnerships.

 AABR members include bush regeneration professionals, bushcare and landcare volunteers, natural area managers, landowners, policy makers, contractors, consultants, nursery people, local, state and commonwealth government officers - and lots of people who just love the bush and want to see it conserved.

 AABR encourages all interested people to join.
 Apply for membership now at www.aabr.org.au

 AABR accreditation is generally accepted as recognition of competency as a bush regenerator.
 Accreditation is open to anyone who has 500 hours or more of practical experience in ecological restoration work (voluntary or paid) under an AABR-recognised supervisor over a period of at least two years, and has completed an AABR-recognised course in bush regeneration.
 This experience and training leads to the applicant gaining the 12 bush regeneration competencies listed by AABR.

 People with the same amount of field experience who feel they have gained the AABR competencies in other ways may also apply.
 This will involve a special assessment.

-FURTHER CONTACT AND INFORMATION
+CONTACT & INFORMATION